telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-macos.md

 This tutorial describes how to install and start using Fiddler Everywhere on macOS.

 * First, you will go through the installation and configuration steps.
-* Next, you'll create a Fiddler account so that you can move on to effectively using the web-debugging tool.
+* Next, you'll create a Fiddler account so that you can move on to using the web-debugging tool.
-* Then, you will switch the default Light theme with the Dark one.
 * Finally, you will see how to capture, inspect, and modify traffic.

 ## Prerequisites